 This cherry almond loaf cake is moister than just a bread, even though it’s very loosely based on a banana bread recipe.
 It’s in loaf form and there’s no butter, so it wasn’t traditionally sponge cake-like (although the texture would have you fooled).

 My dad thought it was pineapple upside-down cake (which he’s a big fan of)…the only thing being there’s no pineapple.
 On Sunday it was referred to it as “that thing you made yesterday”, and on Monday it turned into “that thing you made over the weekend”.

 Whatever it is, it’s three days old and it’s still ultra moist.
 There’s just a tiny slice left, but I bet you a cappuccino it won’t be dried out tomorrow.
 That is, if it sticks around long enough to see tomorrow in the first place.

-You don’t exactly need the maraschino cherries, but if you’re as big a fan as I am of those bright red suckers, you’re going to love them in this loaf.
+You don’t exactly need the maraschino cherries, but if you’re as big a fan as I am of those bright red suckers, you’re going to LOVE them in this cherry almond loaf cake.
 They sometimes sink down in the loaf as it bakes, so I’d suggest cutting them in half or into quarters before folding into the batter.

 Cherry Almond Loaf Cake

 - 1 1/4 cup all-purpose flour